Improving Active Travel across Wales

 Phase 1: Understanding the lay of the land

-All 17 local authorities used a Heatmap for their initial consultation during phase 1.
+All 17 local authorities used a Heatmap for their initial consultation during Phase 1.
 The Heatmap allows users to drop a pin anywhere within an area and have their say.
 As part of the commenting process, sentiment is captured and displayed giving an idea of the overall consensus from the community on active travel.

 Phase 2: Advanced consultation

-Following phase 1, the local authorities have the opportunity to take what they’ve learnt from the community and turn it into proposals for active travel within their areas.
-Phase 2, is where the initial ideas are presented back to the community and the local authorities ask for another round of feedback from local people on their draft network maps.
+Following phase 1, the local authorities took what they learned from the community and turned it into proposals for active travel within their areas.
+The initial ideas were presented back to the community so they could get another round of feedback from local people on the draft network maps.
+This was another use for the Heatmap, this time with new routes layered on top.

-To gather feedback at this stage, local authorities will continue to use the Heatmap with the new routes layered on top.
-This stage is designed to be open and flexible, welcoming comments on the initial designs before phase 3.
+This stage was designed to be open and flexible, welcoming comments on the initial designs before phase 3.

 Phase 3: Advanced feedback